 As a parent, you can include “math talk” (asking questions or pointing out math-related concepts) into every conversation.
 I remember visiting the park on a hot day with my children when they were preschoolers, and they started complaining about the heat.
 So we compared seasons, describing winter as “not as hot” and “colder than fall” while also exploring the difference between “cool” and “cold.”
 This discussion about temperature incorporated important measurement concepts — and they didn’t even realize they were learning!

 Below are a few opportunities to incorporate simple math activities while you’re out and about with your child.
-And if you’re looking for ways to infuse more math at home, check out this post.

 At the playground:

 - Recognize/discuss the shapes within play structures (the tunnel is a cylinder, the roofline over the slide is a pyramid, etc.) and encourage your child to explain the differences in those shapes.

 - Compare the heights of the slides or climbing structures.

 - Make comparisons related to time.
 (Let’s run quickly to the end of the playground; let’s crawl slowly through the tunnel; let’s see who can run the fastest from the slide to the swings.)

 - Identify the shapes on traffic signs or lights.

 - Describe the direction you’re heading (left or right) or have your child think about the fastest (and safest) way to get from one side of the street to the other.

 - Count all of the yellow cars you see or compare the number of red cars to blue cars (or minivans to trucks).